fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 [general SOPS documentation around KMS AWS applies](https://github.com/mozilla/sops#27kms-aws-profiles), allowing you to specify e.g. a `SOPS_KMS_ARN` environment variable.

-**Note:**: If you're mounting a secret containing the AWS credentials as a file in the `kustomize-controller` pod, you'd need to specify an environment variable `$HOME`, since the AWS credentials file is expected to be present at `~/.aws`, like so:
+**Note:**: If you are mounting a secret containing the AWS credentials as a file in the `kustomize-controller` Pod, you need to specify an environment variable `$HOME`, since the AWS credentials file is expected to be present at `~/.aws`.
+For example:

 ```yaml
 env:
   - name: HOME